up-for-grabs/up-for-grabs.net/.github/CONTRIBUTING.md

 ## Automated testing

 We have a suite of additional tooling that can be run to verify the contents of the repository.
-These are run as part of any pull request or build on GitHub, and it is recommended to run these locally before pushing changes to save time with reviews.
+These are run as part of any Pull Request or build on GitHub, and it is recommended to run these locally before pushing changes to save time with reviews.